Commedia Teachers’ Toolkit

 • Understanding of historical context

-• Specific techniques and exercises for mask and comedy performance
+• Specific techniques and exercises for mask and comedy performance to feed into units on commedia, Shakespeare, slapstick, silent movies, clowning, pantomime or devising.

 An energetic and educational workshop with clear techniques that can be taken directly into the classroom